 This gorgeous jaw-length bob is a short textured bob with stacked layers and an undercut in the back.
-It offers a softer and feminine look to women.
-Hair artist Olivia Thomson of Silverwood Heights, SK styled it with loose waves, adding dimension to the beautiful blonde hair color.
+It offers a softer and more feminine look to women.
+Hair artist Olivia Thomson of Silverwood Heights, SK, styled it with loose waves, adding dimension to the beautiful blonde hair color.

 According to Thomson, this wavy stacked bob is for thin or fine hair to make it look fuller and healthier.

 She adds, “Styling always adds a product to help blow out to add a full look.
 It’s a good cut for a thin face and a prominent jawline.
-It’s easy, quick to maintain, and style on the daily basis.”
+It’s easy, quick to maintain, and style daily.”

 Unlike a classic A-line, this cut features a tapered back with stacked layers.
-The undercut actually helps with the styling as it keeps the weight-line longer to hold that shape of the inverted bob.
+The undercut helps with the styling as it keeps the weight line longer to hold the shape of the inverted bob with short stack.

-To style, Loeffler suggests applying a lightweight volumizing product called anti-gravity from Kevin Murphy.
+To style short stacked haircuts, Loeffler suggests applying a lightweight volumizing product called anti-gravity from Kevin Murphy.